elesto-dao/elesto/docs/Explanation/ADR/adr-002-did.md

 The self-sovereign identity (SSI) approach to tackling the identity and privacy challenge has been gaining momentum in recent years.
 Coupled with distributed ledger technology (DLT) technology, the SSI approach has been capturing the attention of both the private and public sectors.

-The SSI approach relies on two building blocks: decentralized identifiers (DID) and verifiable credentials (VC).
+The SSI approach relies on two building blocks: Decentralized Identifiers (DIDs) and verifiable credentials (VCs).
 This architecture decision record (ADR) describes the DID implementation in a Cosmos SDK-based blockchain.

 The goal of this ADR is to define a foundation for the necessary components to realize the Elesto objectives while ensuring the implementation of the DID is fully compliant with the W3C specifications. **Successive iterations will address API ergonomics and standard compatibility issues.**